karimarttila/clojure/webstore-demo/replicant-nexus-datascript-webstore/README.md

 I mostly borrowed the skeleton for Nexus actions and effects from the excellent [replicant-state-datascript](https://github.com/cjohansen/replicant-state-datascript) example application.

 Read more about the difference between Nexus Actions and Effects in the [Nexus documentation](https://github.com/cjohansen/nexus).
-Just briefly the difference is that an effect is something that has a side-effect (e.g. making a http get or post, or changing the application store state), and an action just returns data, other actions and effects to be executed by the dispatching mechanism.
+Just briefly the difference is that an effect is something that has a side-effect (e.g. making a http get or post, or changing the application store state), and an action just returns data, i.e. data related to other actions and effects to be executed by the dispatching mechanism.

 An effect example: